sourcegraph/go-imports-search/README.md

 # Go imports search

 Lets you easily search for all files using a Go package.
 Adds a new operator `go.imports:` for all import statements of the package passed to the operator.

 This extension also adds a "See all usages" link at the end of import statement lines, which will execute the `go.imports` search for the relevant package.
+To enable "See all usages" links, add `"goImports.showAllUsagesLinks": true` in your user settings.

 ## Prerequisites